Water security assessments for regional urban areas

 • risks such as drought, climate change and water quality problems.

-Hydrologic/simulation modelling is used to assess how well the water supply systems works and how reliable it is.
-Local governments and service providers stay responsible for deciding what should be done and implementing actions to manage water supply risks and provide an appropriate level of water security for their communities.
+Local governments and service providers are responsible for deciding what should be done and implementing actions to manage water supply risks and provide an appropriate level of water security for their communities.

 Tools for councils and service providers

-Current water security assessments
+Urban water security assessments

 Assessments completed and in progress